EliAndrewC/l7r/rules/04-schools.md

 You get a free raise on attack rolls.

 **Third Dan:**
-Each adventure you get 2X free raises, where X is your bragging skill, which may be spent on bragging, culture, heraldry, intimidation, attack, and wound checks after seeing your roll.
+Each adventure you get 2X free raises, where X is your bragging skill, which may be spent after seeing your roll on bragging, culture, heraldry, intimidation, attack, and wound checks.
 You may not spend more than X of these free raises on a single roll.

 **Fourth Dan:**
 Raise your current and maximum School Ring by 1.
 Raising your School Ring now costs 5 fewer XP.
 When making a damage roll for an unparried attack for which you are not keeping extra damage dice, you always roll 10 dice.

 **Fifth Dan:**
 Once per conversation or combat round, you can apply an oppose knack or your Special ability an additional time.
-You may use your Special Ability after seeing the result of any type of attack roll made against you before damage is rolled, which cancels the attack and uses the attack roll as the parry roll for your own attack.
+You may use your Special Ability after seeing the result of any type of attack roll made against you before damage is rolled, which cancels the attack and uses the attack roll as the parry roll used to defend against your attack.

 ### Isawa Ishi